Photo Credit: “R Kelly Trial” by chicagopublicmedia is licensed under CC BY-NC 2.0

 Human traffickers profit from preying on people’s vulnerabilities, offering them something they want or need based on what they lack, be it love, housing, money, drugs and so forth.

 That’s important to note when thinking through the trafficking case against R&B singer R. Kelly.
 He was in a position to offer something more glamorous, and certainly less common, than most traffickers, but the elements of trafficking were the same.
 For some, he offered the promise of a career in the music industry; a dream come true; wish fulfillment at a level few young people can resist.
 For others, he dangled the idea of a relationship or family.
 What he got in exchange was sex, obedience, subservience, whatever he wanted, from people he defrauded, manipulated and traumatized.

 Sign up to learn more about human trafficking

-Based on what we learned through testimonies during Kelly’s six-week trial, here are a few other ways in which his tactics mirror what we commonly see in more typical situations of human trafficking:
+Based on what we learned through testimonies during Kelly’s six-week trial which resulted in a 30 year sentence, here are a few other ways in which his tactics mirror what we commonly see in more typical situations of human trafficking: